Molina Healthcare

 $30.37 - $59.21 / hour

-JOB DESCRIPTION Job Summary Provides support for care management/care coordination long-term services and supports specific activities and collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum for members with high-need potential.
+JOB DESCRIPTION Job Summary Provides support for care management/care coordination long-term services and supports (LTSS)-specific activities.
+Collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum for members with high-need potential.
 Strives to ensure member progress toward desired outcomes and contributes to overarching strategy to provide quality and cost-effective member care.
-This role supports our members in the towns of Cambridge, Summerville, Brighton, Allston, Waltham, and Arlington.
+This role has a preference for candidates who lives in the New Bedford, Fall River, Bristol County area of Massachusetts.
 Essential Job Duties • Completes comprehensive member assessments within regulated timelines, including in-person home visits as required. • Facilitates comprehensive waiver enrollment and disenrollment processes. • Develops and implements care plans, including a waiver service plan in collaboration with members, caregivers, physicians and/or other appropriate health care professionals and member support network to address the member needs and goals. • Performs ongoing monitoring of care plan to evaluate effectiveness, document interventions and goal achievement, and suggest changes accordingly. • Promotes integration of services for members including behavioral health care and long-term services and supports (LTSS) and home and community resources to enhance continuity of care. • Assesses for medical necessity and authorizes all appropriate waiver services. • Evaluates covered benefits and advises appropriately regarding funding sources. • Facilitates interdisciplinary care team (ICT) meetings for approval or denial of services and informal ICT collaboration. • Uses motivational interviewing and Molina clinical guideposts to educate, support and motivate change during member contacts. • Assesses for barriers to care and provides care coordination and assistance to members to address psycho/social, financial, and medical obstacles concerns. • Identifies critical incidents and develops prevention plans to assure member health and welfare. • May provide consultation, resources and recommendations to peers as needed. • Care manager RNs may be assigned complex member cases and medication regimens. • Care manager RNs may conduct medication reconciliation as needed. • 25-40% estimated local travel may be required (based upon state/contractual requirements).
-Required Qualifications • At least 2 years experience in health care, including at least 1 year experience in care management, managed care, and/or experience in a medical or behavioral health setting, and at least 1 year of experience working with persons with disabilities, chronic conditions, substance abuse disorders, and long-term services and supports (LTSS), or equivalent combination of relevant education and experience. • Registered Nurse (RN).
-License must be active and unrestricted in state of practice. • Valid and unrestricted driver's license, reliable transportation, and adequate auto insurance for job related travel requirements, unless otherwise required by law. • Ability to operate proactively and demonstrate detail-oriented work. • Demonstrated knowledge of community resources. • Ability to work within a variety of settings and adjust style as needed - working with diverse populations and various personalities and personal situations. • Ability to work independently, with minimal supervision and demonstrate self-motivation. • Responsiveness in all forms of communication, and ability to remain calm in high-pressure situations. • Ability to develop and maintain professional relationships. • Excellent time-management and prioritization skills, and ability to focus on multiple projects simultaneously and adapt to change. • Excellent problem-solving and critical-thinking skills. • Strong verbal and written communication skills. • Microsoft Office suite/applicable software program(s) proficiency. • In some states, must have at least one year of experience working directly with individuals with substance use disorders.
-Preferred Qualifications Bilingual skills in Creole, Chinese, Vietnamese, or Spanish is a plus! • Certified Case Manager (CCM). • Experience working with populations that receive waiver services.
+Required Qualifications • At least 2 years of experience in health care, including at least 1 year experience in care management, managed care, and/or experience in a medical or behavioral health setting, and at least 1 year of experience working with persons with disabilities, chronic conditions, substance abuse disorders, and long-term services and supports (LTSS), or equivalent combination of relevant education and experience. • Registered Nurse (RN).
+License must be active and unrestricted in state of practice. • In some states, a bachelor's degree in a health care related field may be required (dependent upon state/contractual requirements). • Valid and unrestricted driver's license, reliable transportation, and adequate auto insurance for job related travel requirements, unless otherwise required by law. • Ability to operate proactively and demonstrate detail-oriented work. • Demonstrated knowledge of community resources. • Ability to work within a variety of settings and adjust style as needed - working with diverse populations and various personalities and personal situations. • Ability to work independently, with minimal supervision and demonstrate self-motivation. • Responsiveness in all forms of communication, and ability to remain calm in high-pressure situations. • Ability to develop and maintain professional relationships. • Time-management and prioritization skills, and ability to focus on multiple projects simultaneously and adapt to change. • Problem-solving skills. • Strong verbal and written communication skills. • Microsoft Office suite/applicable software program(s) proficiency. • In some states, must have at least one year of experience working directly with individuals with substance use disorders.
+Preferred Qualifications • Certified Case Manager (CCM). • Experience working with populations that receive waiver services.
 To all current Molina employees: If you are interested in applying for this position, please apply through the Internal Job Board.
 Molina Healthcare offers a competitive benefits and compensation package.
 Molina Healthcare is an Equal Opportunity Employer (EOE) M/F/D/V Pay Range: $30.37 - $59.21 / HOURLY *Actual compensation may vary from posting based on geographic location, work experience, education and/or skill level.

 Molina Healthcare

-JOB DESCRIPTION Opportunity for a Texas licensed LVN to join Molina as a Field Care Manager to work with our Medicare members in the service delivery area the northern part of Houston, covering areas of Tomball, Spring, The Woodlands, Cypress.
-You will complete assessments needed for determining the types of services our members are eligible to receive.
-Preference will be given to those candidates with previous experience working with the Medicare population within a Managed Care Organization (MCO).
-Mileage is reimbursed as part of our benefits package, but we are only considering candidates who are within 30 – 45 minutes of the coverage area.
-Hours are Monday – Friday, 8 AM – 5 PM CST.
-Solid experience with Microsoft Office Suite is necessary, especially with Outlook, Excel, One Note and Teams as well as being confident in toggling between different programs to complete the necessary forms and documentation.
-Job Summary Provides support for care management/care coordination long-term services and supports specific activities and collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum for members with high-need potential.
+JOB DESCRIPTION Hybrid role with approximately 10% local travel within King County .
+Candidates should have care management experience in Pediatrics, NICU, or Private Duty Nursing , with responsibility for managing a caseload of 30-35 members.
+Prior experience working remotely in a care management or clinical setting is required, along with the ability to independently coordinate care, manage complex cases, and support positive outcomes for pediatric populations.
+Job Summary Provides support for care management/care coordination activities and collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum.
 Strives to ensure member progress toward desired outcomes and contributes to overarching strategy to provide quality and cost-effective member care.
-Essential Job Duties • Completes comprehensive member assessments within regulated timelines, including in-person home visits as required. • Facilitates comprehensive waiver enrollment and disenrollment processes. • Develops and implements care plans, including a waiver service plan in collaboration with members, caregivers, physicians and/or other appropriate health care professionals and member support network to address the member needs and goals. • Performs ongoing monitoring of care plan to evaluate effectiveness, document interventions and goal achievement, and suggest changes accordingly. • Promotes integration of services for members including behavioral health care and long-term services and supports (LTSS) and home and community resources to enhance continuity of care. • Assesses for medical necessity and authorizes all appropriate waiver services. • Evaluates covered benefits and advises appropriately regarding funding sources. • Facilitates interdisciplinary care team (ICT) meetings for approval or denial of services and informal ICT collaboration. • Uses motivational interviewing and Molina clinical guideposts to educate, support and motivate change during member contacts. • Assesses for barriers to care and provides care coordination and assistance to members to address psycho/social, financial, and medical obstacles concerns. • Identifies critical incidents and develops prevention plans to assure member health and welfare. • Collaborates with licensed care managers/leadership as needed or required. • 25-40% estimated local travel may be required (based upon state/contractual requirements).
-Required Qualifications • At least 2 years health care experience, including at least 1 year of experience working with persons with disabilities/chronic conditions long-term services and supports (LTSS), and 1 year of experience in care management, or experience in a medical and/or behavioral health setting, or equivalent combination of relevant education and experience. •Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN).
-Clinical licensure and/or certification required ONLY if required by state contract, regulation, business operating model, or state board licensing mandates.
-If licensed, license must be active and unrestricted in state of practice. • In some states, a bachelor's degree in a health care related field may be required (dependent upon state/contractual requirements). • Valid and unrestricted driver's license, reliable transportation, and adequate auto insurance for job related travel requirements, unless otherwise required by law. • Demonstrated knowledge of community resources. • Ability to work within a variety of settings and adjust style as needed - working with diverse populations, various personalities and personal situations. • Ability to operate proactively and demonstrate detail-oriented work. • Ability to work independently, with minimal supervision and self-motivation. • Ability to demonstrate responsiveness in all forms of communication, and remain calm in high-pressure situations. • Ability to develop and maintain professional relationships. • Excellent time-management and prioritization skills, and ability to focus on multiple projects simultaneously and adapt to change. • Excellent problem-solving, and critical-thinking skills. • Strong verbal and written communication skills. • Microsoft Office suite/applicable software program proficiency, and ability to navigate online portals and databases. • In some states, a bachelor's degree in a health care related field may be required (dependent upon state/contractual requirements).
-Preferred Qualifications • Certified Case Manager (CCM), Licensed Vocational Nurse (LVN) or Licensed Practical Nurse (LPN).
-License must be active and unrestricted in state of practice. • Experience working with populations that receive waiver services.
+Essential Job Duties • Completes comprehensive assessments of members per regulated timelines and determines who may qualify for care management based on clinical judgment, changes in member health or psychosocial wellness and triggers identified in assessments. • Develops and implements care coordination plan in collaboration with member, caregiver, physician and/or other appropriate health care professionals and member support network to address member needs and goals. • Conducts telephonic, face-to-face or home visits as required. • Performs ongoing monitoring of care plan to evaluate effectiveness, document interventions and goal achievement, and suggest changes accordingly. • Maintains ongoing member caseload for regular outreach and management. • Promotes integration of services for members including behavioral health, long-term services and supports (LTSS), and home and community resources to enhance continuity of care. • Facilitates interdisciplinary care team (ICT) meetings and informal ICT collaboration. • Uses motivational interviewing and Molina clinical guideposts to educate, support and motivate change during member contacts. • Assesses for barriers to care, provides care coordination and assistance to member to address concerns. • May provide consultation, resources and recommendations to peers as needed. • Care manager RNs may be assigned complex member cases and medication regimens. • Care manager RNs may conduct medication reconciliation as needed. • 25-40% estimated local travel may be required (based upon state/contractual requirements).
+Required Qualifications • At least 2 years experience in health care, preferably in care management, or experience in a medical and/or behavioral health setting, or equivalent combination of relevant education and experience. • Registered Nurse (RN).
+License must be active and unrestricted in state of practice. • Valid and unrestricted driver's license, reliable transportation, and adequate auto insurance for job related travel requirements, unless otherwise required by law. • Understanding of the electronic medical record (EMR) and Health Insurance Portability and Accountability Act (HIPAA). • Demonstrated knowledge of community resources. • Ability to operate proactively and demonstrate detail-oriented work. • Ability to work within a variety of settings and adjust style as needed - working with diverse populations, various personalities and personal situations. • Ability to work independently, with minimal supervision and self-motivation. • Responsiveness in all forms of communication, and ability to remain calm in high-pressure situations. • Ability to develop and maintain professional relationships. • Excellent time-management and prioritization skills, and ability to focus on multiple projects simultaneously and adapt to change. • Excellent problem-solving, and critical-thinking skills. • Strong verbal and written communication skills. • Microsoft Office suite/applicable software program proficiency, and ability to navigate online portals and databases.
+Preferred Qualifications • Certified Case Manager (CCM).
 To all current Molina employees: If you are interested in applying for this position, please apply through the Internal Job Board.
 Molina Healthcare offers a competitive benefits and compensation package.
-Molina Healthcare is an Equal Opportunity Employer (EOE) M/F/D/V Pay Range: $24 - $46.81 / HOURLY *Actual compensation may vary from posting based on geographic location, work experience, education and/or skill level.
+Molina Healthcare is an Equal Opportunity Employer (EOE) M/F/D/V Pay Range: $26.41 - $59.21 / HOURLY *Actual compensation may vary from posting based on geographic location, work experience, education and/or skill level.

 Molina Healthcare

-JOB DESCRIPTION Job Summary Provides support for care management/care coordination activities and collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum.
+JOB DESCRIPTION Hybrid role with approximately 10% local travel within King County .
+Candidates should have care management experience in Pediatrics, NICU, or Private Duty Nursing , with responsibility for managing a caseload of 30-35 members.
+Prior experience working remotely in a care management or clinical setting is required, along with the ability to independently coordinate care, manage complex cases, and support positive outcomes for pediatric populations.
+Job Summary Provides support for care management/care coordination activities and collaborates with multidisciplinary team coordinating integrated delivery of member care across the continuum.
 Strives to ensure member progress toward desired outcomes and contributes to overarching strategy to provide quality and cost-effective member care.
-This role is primarily remote but may include some local field travel.
-The target area for this role is in Clark County, NV.
 Essential Job Duties • Completes comprehensive assessments of members per regulated timelines and determines who may qualify for care management based on clinical judgment, changes in member health or psychosocial wellness and triggers identified in assessments. • Develops and implements care coordination plan in collaboration with member, caregiver, physician and/or other appropriate health care professionals and member support network to address member needs and goals. • Conducts telephonic, face-to-face or home visits as required. • Performs ongoing monitoring of care plan to evaluate effectiveness, document interventions and goal achievement, and suggest changes accordingly. • Maintains ongoing member caseload for regular outreach and management. • Promotes integration of services for members including behavioral health, long-term services and supports (LTSS), and home and community resources to enhance continuity of care. • Facilitates interdisciplinary care team (ICT) meetings and informal ICT collaboration. • Uses motivational interviewing and Molina clinical guideposts to educate, support and motivate change during member contacts. • Assesses for barriers to care, provides care coordination and assistance to member to address concerns. • May provide consultation, resources and recommendations to peers as needed. • Care manager RNs may be assigned complex member cases and medication regimens. • Care manager RNs may conduct medication reconciliation as needed. • 25-40% estimated local travel may be required (based upon state/contractual requirements).
 Required Qualifications • At least 2 years experience in health care, preferably in care management, or experience in a medical and/or behavioral health setting, or equivalent combination of relevant education and experience. • Registered Nurse (RN).
 License must be active and unrestricted in state of practice. • Valid and unrestricted driver's license, reliable transportation, and adequate auto insurance for job related travel requirements, unless otherwise required by law. • Understanding of the electronic medical record (EMR) and Health Insurance Portability and Accountability Act (HIPAA). • Demonstrated knowledge of community resources. • Ability to operate proactively and demonstrate detail-oriented work. • Ability to work within a variety of settings and adjust style as needed - working with diverse populations, various personalities and personal situations. • Ability to work independently, with minimal supervision and self-motivation. • Responsiveness in all forms of communication, and ability to remain calm in high-pressure situations. • Ability to develop and maintain professional relationships. • Excellent time-management and prioritization skills, and ability to focus on multiple projects simultaneously and adapt to change. • Excellent problem-solving, and critical-thinking skills. • Strong verbal and written communication skills. • Microsoft Office suite/applicable software program proficiency, and ability to navigate online portals and databases.
 Preferred Qualifications • Certified Case Manager (CCM).
 To all current Molina employees: If you are interested in applying for this position, please apply through the Internal Job Board.
 Molina Healthcare offers a competitive benefits and compensation package.
-Molina Healthcare is an Equal Opportunity Employer (EOE) M/F/D/V Pay Range: $27.73 - $54.06 / HOURLY *Actual compensation may vary from posting based on geographic location, work experience, education and/or skill level.
+Molina Healthcare is an Equal Opportunity Employer (EOE) M/F/D/V Pay Range: $26.41 - $59.21 / HOURLY *Actual compensation may vary from posting based on geographic location, work experience, education and/or skill level.

 Molina Healthcare